MapsPeople/docs/src/content/various/external-id-search.md

 A method on MapsIndoors is available to retrieve locations by their externalId.
 This is only for exact matches and is not a part of the general search implementations, so must be specifically implemented.

-The function on all 3 platforms functions similarly, returning the Locations that match the supplied List of External ID's.
+The function on all 3 platforms functions similarly, returning an Array of Locations that match the supplied List of External ID strings.

 <mi-tabs>
 <mi-tab label="Android" tab-for="android"></mi-tab>